Church History

 Minister Barbara Burl

-God has given Pastor Buckner a vision and he has accepted the mission to make disciples - preach and teach the Word of Truth using different environments or settings.
-There is the Wednesday Night Bible Study that usually focuses on a certain topic to increase knowledge and promote discipleship.
-Another is the establishment of the Board of Christian Education that is charged with identifying the educational needs of all entities in the church and devising programs to address such needs.
+God has given Pastor Buckner a vision, and he faithfully accepted the mission to make disciples by preaching and teaching the Word of Truth through diverse environments and settings.
+One such setting is the Wednesday Night Bible Study, which typically focuses on specific topics designed to deepen biblical knowledge and promote discipleship.
+Another is the establishment of the Board of Christian Education, which is charged with identifying the educational needs of all church entities and developing programs to effectively address those needs.